Data-Driven Dynamic Factor Modeling via Manifold Learning: Preliminaries

-The first term is a \emph{modified Mahalanobis distance}.
+The first term on the right is a \emph{squared modified Mahalanobis distance}.
 Hence, distances in the latent space can be approximated using observations of $X$ and/or $Y$ along with estimates of the quadratic covariation processes.
 In the next subsection, we follow this insight to uncover the eigenvalues and eigenfunctions of the Fokker--Planck operator associated with the dynamics of $\theta$.